wsast/docs/commonrules.md

 </function>
 ```

-The format of these rules matches the format used for sinks, with the following exceptions:
+The format of these rules matches the format used for sources, with the following exceptions:

 **function**